 4) Character Color

-When people discuss Apple’s font, they often overlook the character’s color.
-Apple’s primary font, San Francisco, comes in two different character colors: black and regular.
+When people discuss Apple’s font, they often overlook the character’s colour.
+Apple’s primary font, San Francisco, comes in two different character colours black and regular.
 We use the black version of San Francisco for larger text, such as headlines and titles, while we use the standard version for smaller body text.
 This helps to create a clear hierarchy of information and makes it easier for readers to navigate content.

 5) Character Spacing And Ligatures